-The cryptographic module is a USB 1.1/2.0 compliant Universal 2nd Factor (U2F) token used for two-factor authentication.
-U2F standardizes how request and response messages are to be sent over the USB transport to U2F key.
+The cryptographic module is a USB 1.1/2.0 compliant Universal 2nd Factor (U2F) token, instantiated as a single chip module, used for two-factor authentication.
+U2F standardizes how request and response messages are to be sent over the USB transport to the U2F key.
 The U2F protocol is based on a request-response mechanism, where a requester sends a request message to a U2F device, which always results in a response message being sent back from the U2F device to the requester.

-After registration, a user can use their Titan Key with an origin-specific key pair across all Google online services.
-The Titan Key only performs two operations.
-U2F Register associates a key pair with an origin, google.com here, while U2F Authenticate, verifies that signature with the Titan Key to prove physical possession of the hardware second factor.
+After registration, a user can use their Titan Security Key, Chip Boundary with an origin-specific key pair across all Google online services.
+The Titan Security Key, Chip Boundary only performs two operations.
+U2F Register associates a key pair with an origin, google.com here, while U2F Authenticate, verifies that signature with the Titan Security Key, Chip Boundary to prove physical possession of the hardware second factor.
 Then, and only then, is the User able to authenticate to Google services.

-The chip-based platform runs a version of the Chrome Embedded Controller, Cr52, which manages all low-level resources, cryptographic algorithms, access control and the life cycle of all keys.
+The chip runs a version of the Chrome Embedded Controller, Cr52, which manages all low-level resources, cryptographic algorithms, access control and the life cycle of all keys.